 WiFi calling / VoWiFi solution architecture: scalable and reliable

-Siemens Session Manager covers all AAA needs (not just VoWiFi) and Siemens Policy Manager (PCRF) controls the QoS (Quality of Service), both with the same user interface.
+Atos Session Manager covers all AAA needs (not just VoWiFi) and Atos Policy Manager (PCRF) controls the QoS (Quality of Service), both with the same user interface.
 Both offer a virtualized architecture for state-of-the-art NFV-orchestrated deployments.
 The offer is based on readily available telco-standard OSS and BSS requirements and practical deployment experience with systems serving more than 300 million subscribers worldwide.